-International affairs and first-hand knowledge of other cultures is increasingly significant to communication majors.
+International affairs and first-hand knowledge of other cultures is increasingly significant to communication studies majors.
 We therefore strongly recommend that students in the communication program elect at least one year of a foreign language and one semester or more at a foreign study program offered by New England College.
 In the semester abroad program, students may fulfill some of their major requirements as well as general education requirements.
-For example, the American University of Paris offers a major in international communication.

-Requirements to Major in Communication
+Requirements to Major in Communication Studies

-A student may not earn below C- in the required Core or Concentration courses.
+A student may not earn below C in the required Core or Concentration courses.